aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 ### Script

 #### When to use it:
-This method of GlobalScripting is best used when the script serves one single purpose.
+This kind of GlobalScripting is best used when the script serves one single purpose.
 While this script may be broken out into multiple functions, those functions would serve the purpose of "private" functions, only called internally.
 This script consumes parameters with the 'Param' variable.
 ```Python
 param1 = Param.param1
 param2 = Param.param2